 Qualities of Western Red Cedar Wood for Pergolas and Outdoor Structures

 Why cedar?
 Western red cedar has a beautiful light amber color and an appealing fragrance.
 Highly resistant to decay and bugs, Western red cedar is used for outdoor structure projects where exposure to the elements is continually severe.
-This type of wood takes paints and stains very well, is durable, and compliments any outdoor design.
+This type of wood takes paints and stains very well, is durable, and compliments any outdoor patio design.

 Qualities of Pressure Treated Pine Wood for Pergolas and Outdoor Structures